tableau/VizAlerts/README.md

 Do we ever!
 There are two files included in the \docs folder, [install_guide.md](docs/install_guide.md) and [user_guide.md](docs/user_guide.md), intended for Tableau Server administrators and for alert authors, respectively.
 They're the best way to learn about what VizAlerts can do.

-If you're an impatient Millenial like me, here's a [video](https://youtu.be/NQW3w64cXiU) that skims the very basics.
+If you're an impatient Millennial like me, here's a [video](https://youtu.be/NQW3w64cXiU) that skims the very basics.

 ## How do I set it up?